1talent/step_by_step_frb/README.md

 ```

-step 4: open the ios folder in xcode. in second Runner( Build Phases) add lib.a in Link Binary With Libraries.
+step 4: open the ios folder in xcode. in second Runner( Build Phases) add lib.a in Link Binary With Libraries && ignore arm64 in secon Runner build_settings.